 - 2 Tablespoons soy sauce

-- First, make sure whole chicken is thawed and no part is frozen.
+- Make sure whole chicken is thawed and no part is frozen.
 Wash and wipe the chicken with a damp cloth or paper towels.
 Dry well.
 Then rub with salt all over, inside and out.
 Preheat the oven to 375 F degrees.

 - Meanwhile, slice the mushrooms, ginger.
 Cut the scallions, stalk and leaf in 2-inch sections.
 Set these all aside.